Photo by Jared Rice on Unsplash

 The environment for practicing yoga shouldn’t be overly decorated, with preferably plain walls.
 This will help you concentrate on finding your balance, instead of being distracted by various photographs, calendars or some other items.
 Your attention should be focused on yourself during the yoga session, so get rid of all the clutter around you.
 What’s more, a wall can be a great support for certain asanas, such as half-moon, handstand or headstand, so any hanging object would be in the way.
 Light-coloured walls are the best option for yoga practice area because they’ll create a calming effect in the room.
 Furthermore, the room where you practice yoga should always be clutter-free, so a good energy could fill the space.
 You’ll engage in deep yogic breathing during the session, so it’s vital that the space is always dust-free and clean.

-The area for practicing yoga should be big enough to allow you to move freely and reposition your yoga mat with ease.
+The area for practising yoga should be big enough to allow you to move freely and reposition your yoga mat with ease.
 If you can place two yoga mats vertically or one vertically and the other horizontally, and still have enough space to easily work on your poses, you’ve found the perfect place.
-It’s important that you have quality rubber matting that will offer you good support and comfort during your yoga class.
+It’s important that you have good rubber matting that will offer you good support and comfort during your yoga class.
+In order to do that, you should make sure that the surface is not slippery by using the quality accessories such as non-slip tapes.
 The less furniture you have around you, the better.
 This is especially true for fragile items, such as vases, or glass ornaments that could easily get knocked down while you move from one asana to another.

 Fresh air is much more pleasant for both the body and mind since it helps us feel fresher than when we breathe in stale air.
 Therefore, practicing yoga in a well-ventilated space is vital for balance and health.
 Since you can’t always have plenty of fresh air indoors, no matter how many windows you open, practicing yoga outdoors could be a great alternative.
 However, if you decide to practice yoga in nature, look for a windy and shady spot.
 Avoid being under the direct sunlight, and opt for areas with plenty of trees.